Who are Smart Vision Lights and what do you do?

 The LEDs have become the standard over the last 15 or 20 years.
 LEDs have provided us with the cost-effective means to deliver a lot of illumination in a relatively small form factor.
 We are able to put LEDs directly on the printed circuit boards to drive out costs and make manufacturing easier.

-continues to become one such that the life of the LEDs is much longer than traditional means of providing illumination to machine vision application, so you have lights that can last for a long time.
-LED technology
+The LED technology continues to become one such that the life of the LEDs is much longer than traditional means of providing illumination to machine vision application, so you have lights that can last for a long time.

 In fact, we offer a ten-year warranty on our products.
 The life of the product is typically very important to customers, and it is part of the quality we promise.